-

 6.5.
 Description and content of the primary packaging

-5 ml of the drug is packaged into vials made of colorless glass of the 1st hydrolytic class or neutral glass of NS-3 grade with a snap-off neck and three marking rings (yellow upper ring, white middle ring, red lower ring) or without marking rings.
+5 ml of the drug are packaged in ampoules made of colorless glass of the 1st hydrolytic class or neutral glass grade NS-3 with a break point and three marking rings (upper - yellow, middle - white, lower - red) or without marking rings.

-The vial has a label made of writing paper, or label paper, or self-adhesive paper, or is inscribed with rotogravure ink or ink for inkjet printing for glassware or using enamel printing with subsequent heat treatment.
+A label made of writing paper, label paper, or self-adhesive is affixed to the ampoule, or the inscriptions on the ampoule are applied with intaglio or inkjet ink for glass products, or the inscriptions are applied using enamel printing followed by heat treatment.

 6.6.
 Special precautions for disposal of the used drug or waste obtained after the drug administration or handling